TypesettingTools/Aegisub/README.md

 Prerequisites:

-1. Visual Studio 2013.
-Express edition might work.
+1. Visual Studio 2013 (Express edition is good enough) or the Windows 8.1 SDK (command line builds only).
-2. A recent Windows SDK
-3. A recent DirectX SDK
+2. A recent DirectX SDK
-4. A MSYS install with git and c99conv.
-Note that mingw is not required.
+4. [Yasm](http://yasm.tortall.net/) installed to somewhere on your path.

 There are a few optional dependencies: